-Pursuant to the MOU with BPD, stolen vehicles recovered by JHPD will be impounded consistent with BPD's governing policies, procedures, and regulations and stored at a BPD/Baltimore City impound lot.
-According to BPD's Directive 902, Towing Procedures, upon determining that a vehicle has been stolen officers shall:
+Pursuant to the MOU with BPD, stolen vehicles recovered by the JHPD will be impounded consistent with BPD's governing policies, procedures, and regulations and stored at a BPD/Baltimore City Impound Lot.
+According to BPD's Directive 902, Towing Procedures, upon determining that a vehicle has been stolen, officers shall do the following:

 - A. Process the vehicle for evidence prior to requesting the towing service.
-See JHPD Directive #468, Collection & Preservation of Evidence. - B. Release the vehicle to the owner if: - The owner is on the scene, or - After notification, the owner can arrive on scene in a reasonable amount of time, and - The vehicle does not require further evidentiary processing per Section VIII (Vehicles Seized as Evidence) of this Directive, nor is there any other reason to hold the vehicle in accordance with Section XIV (Vehicle Holds). - C. If the vehicle is not released to the owner, officers shall have the vehicle towed to the BPD/City of Baltimore Impound Lot. - D. Notify the BPD Hot Desk and provide the information requested.
+See JHPD Directive #467, Evidence Collection & Preservation. - B. Release the vehicle to the owner if: - The owner is on the scene, or - After notification, the owner can arrive on scene in a reasonable amount of time, and - The vehicle does not require further evidentiary processing per Section VIII of this Directive, nor is there any other reason to hold the vehicle in accordance with Section XIV. - C. If the vehicle is not released to the owner, officers shall have the vehicle towed to the BPD/City of Baltimore Impound Lot. - D. Notify the BPD Hot Desk and provide the information requested.
 Record the name of the BPD member and time notified in the Incident Report.